Frequently Asked Questions

 The SocketTools Library Edition includes libraries that can be used to create native applications in Visual C++, and it supports both 32-bit and 64-bit Windows platforms.
 The ActiveX controls in the ActiveX Edition can also be used with current versions of Visual Studio through a COM interop wrapper; however, there can be a significant performance penalty when using ActiveX controls in a managed code application.
 It is recommended that developers who are using C# or Visual Basic upgrade to the SocketTools .NET Edition.

 Yes.
-SocketTools includes assemblies which target .NET 9.0 preview release.
-You must install the latest Visual Studio 2022 Preview to use the .NET 9.0 assemblies in your projects.
+SocketTools includes assemblies which target the .NET 9 release.
+You must install the latest Visual Studio 2022 release to use the .NET 9 assemblies in your projects.
 SocketTools is designed for the Windows desktop and server environments and is only supported on those platforms.

 Support for .NET 8.0 is only available for SocketTools 11 and later versions.